damiel-hub/fan-inverse-forward-methods-matlab/README.md

 Before you begin, ensure you have the following:

 - **MATLAB** (version R2021a or later recommended)
-- **Required Toolbox**: Mapping Toolbox
+- **Required Toolbox**: Mapping Toolbox, Parallel Computing Toolbox

 ### Installing Additional Dependencies

 1. Download the `inpoly` function from [GitHub](https://github.com/dengwirda/inpoly).
-2. Extract the ZIP file and place the `inpoly-master` folder in your project directory.
+2. Extract the ZIP file and move the `inpoly-master` folder into the `functions\` directory of this project.
-3. Add the `inpoly-master` folder to your MATLAB path using the following command:
+3. Add the `inpoly-master` folder to your MATLAB path by running the following command:

     ```matlab
-    addpath(genpath('path_to_your_project/inpoly-master'))
+    addpath(genpath('functions/inpoly-master'))
     ```

 ## Usage